Your Procure-to-Pay Suite Won’t Cut It For Supplier Management – Here’s Why

 Large multinationals have indirect suppliers (usually managed through P2P), direct suppliers (often managed through ERP and supply chain applications), suppliers that are global strategic partners, and others that are occasional low-value purchases – not to mention local, state and national government departments.

-They have complex relationships with suppliers where any given company might be supplying multiple separate business units in the buying organisation, selling different products, at different prices, with different service levels, payment terms and compliance and risk requirements, and so on.
+They have complex relationships with suppliers where any given company might be supplying multiple separate business units in the buying organization, selling different products, at different prices, with varying levels of service, payment terms and compliance and risk requirements, and so on.

-Some of the information relating to that supplier will be common – company name, HQ address, etc – but some of it will be specific to the buying unit.
-This has significant implications for who can add or modify what data relating to the supplier.
+Some of the information relating to that supplier will be common – company name, HQ address, etc. – but some of it will be specific to the buying unit.
+This has significant implications for who can add or modify data related to the supplier.

-Any ProcureTech leader that has encountered these issues in the real-world will shudder at the thought of trying to shoe-horn this complexity into a P2P system that’s designed to manage purchase transactions.
+Any ProcureTech leader who has encountered these issues in the real world will shudder at shoe-horning this complexity into a P2P system designed to manage purchase transactions.

 Using a separate, specialist supplier management platform, which is designed to integrate with both ERP and P2P systems, resolves these conflicts and allows you to be the owner of the master record for each supplier, therefore solving this problem.

 Why does this matter?

 The business likely embarked on a supplier management program to automate (as much as possible) the supplier onboarding process for 100% of its suppliers to remove the needless inefficiencies of the manual process your business customers, buyers and suppliers go through.

 It’s also often the case that the business wanted greater control of risk in the supplier base – whether that includes financial, fraud, compliance, or supply risk – hence the need for 100% supplier inclusion.

 And it is also often to provide deep insights into spend, risk, efficiency, and supplier performance to make critical business decisions.